sunepoulsen/tes-foundation/doc/README.md

 - [TES Docker Containers](../tes-docker-containers/README.md): Standardisation of working with Docker containers in component, stress and system tests.
 - [TES JMeter](../tes-jmeter/README.md): Executing stress or performance tests with JMeter
+- [TES Selenium](../tes-selenium/README.md): TES Selenium is created to make it easier to use Selenium for testing web frontends.

 ### Dependencies